isprojects/mstform/README.md

     With `allowNegative` (boolean, default true) you can specify if negative values are allowed.
 With `normalizedDecimalPlaces` you can set the amount of decimal places the converted number has.
 It should not be lower than `decimalPlaces`, but can be higher.
+If it is, the given number is automatically padded with additional decimal places set to 0.

     Conversion error types are: